100+ Best Fundraising Ideas for Everyone in 2024

 27. Treasure Cupcakes

-A fun twist on the traditional bake sale, the treasure cupcakes are sure to be a win!
+A fun twist on the traditional bake sale, treasure cupcakes are sure to be a win!
 Hide a little something in a cupcake or two (e.g. a token or a ceramic figurine) that will trigger a “grand prize”.
+Supporters purchase cupcakes at a set price for a chance to win the prize – and they still get to enjoy a delicious treat!

 Choose a prize that will be enticing to your audience.
 It can be something related to your cause, a ticket to an upcoming local event, a gift card to a popular shop, or anything else that will motivate your audience to pay a higher-than-usual price for the cupcakes.

 You can easily go from $2 cupcakes to $5 cupcakes if the prize is appealing enough!
-It’s a fun way to raising money for your organization.
+It’s a fun way to raise money for your organization.

 Fundraising Potential: ++